darenasc/awesome-data-for-good/README.md

 ## Readings

 * [Responsible Data Handbooks](https://the-engine-room.github.io/responsible-data-handbook/).
 Being, a Complete, Illustrated Guide to Responsible Data Usage, Manners, and General Deportment.
 The Engine Room, 2021.
-* Whitepaper [The Data for Good Growth Map](https://escience.washington.edu/wp-content/uploads/2021/11/Data4Good_GrowthMap.pdf).
+* [The Data for Good Growth Map](https://escience.washington.edu/wp-content/uploads/2021/11/Data4Good_GrowthMap.pdf), whitepaper.
 Decision Points for Designing a University-Based Data for Good Program (November 2021). eScience Institute, University of Washington, US.
+* [The Open Data Handbook](http://opendatahandbook.org/guide/en/).
+This handbook discusses the legal, social and technical aspects of open data.
+It can be used by anyone but is especially designed for those seeking to **open up** data.
+It discusses the **why, what and how** of open data – why to go open, what open is, and the how to ‘open’ data.

 ## Research Labs